atlassian/data-center-helm-charts/docs/docs/containers/CROWD.md

 ### Advanced Configuration

 As mentioned at the top of this section, the settings from the environment are used to populate the application configuration on the container startup.
-However in some cases you may wish to customise the settings in ways that are not supported by the environment variables above.
+However, in some cases you may wish to customise the settings in ways that are not supported by the environment variables above.
 In this case, it is possible to modify the base templates to add your own configuration.
 There are three main ways of doing this; modify our repository to your own image, build a new image from the existing one, or provide new templates at startup.
-We will briefly outline this methods here, but in practice how you do this will depend on your needs.
+We will briefly outline these methods here, but in practice how you do this will depend on your needs.

 ##### Building your own image